IBM/fhe-toolkit-macos/GettingStarted.md

 ## Step 8:
 With the compilation of the mobile demonstration application complete, the app will launch, and you will see the sample application as shown.
-The demonstration is a complete example of a privacy preserving search against an unencrypted database.
+The demonstration is a complete example of a privacy preserving search against an encrypted database.
 The database is a key value store prepopulated with the english names of countries and their capital cities from the continent of Europe.
 Selecting the country will perform a search of the matching capital.
 On a 2019 Macbook Pro laptop, the example searches take under 80 seconds.

 ![Step eight image](/Documentation/Images/Step%208.png?raw=true "Sample app Screenshots")